Kaidine/Mechwarrior-Joystick-Guide/mechwarrior 2/31st century combat/setup instructions.md

 Create a new Profile and save it as a distinct name.

 Map a couple of axes from your physical joystick(s) to the vJoy device you created earlier.
-Make sure to map at least one button to the joytick buttons!
+Make sure to map at least one button to the joystick buttons!
 You may not want to map *everything* until you know that the game is actually recognizing your joystick - you can always come back later.
 Save your changes!

 I've included the most recent mapping that I've used under 'configs'. *THIS PROBABLY WILL NOT WORK FOR YOU AS-IS*.